LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/strings/encoding-characters.rst.txt

 #.
 Use a character encoding, such as ASCII, to convert each of the characters to an integer.
 #.
 Convert each integer to a series of bits using decimal-to-binary integer conversion.

+.. admonition:: Fun Fact

-.. note:: While JavaScript uses the UTF-16 encoding, we will rarely need anything outside of its ASCII subset.
-Thus, we'll usually talk about "ASCII codes" in JavaScript, even though it technicall supports a broader ranges of character codes.
+   JavaScript uses the UTF-16 encoding, which includes ASCII as a subset.
+We will rarely need anything outside of its ASCII subset, so we will usually talk about "ASCII codes" in JavaScript.

 Character Encodings in JavaScript
 ---------------------------------